usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ### To do: further work on scripting

-Instrument to run from the CL:
+Instrument to run from the CL, inferring the mode from the result filename and hard wiring the `computer-inspector.xsl` stylesheet:

 ```
 computerInspectorXSLT data.xml results.html